We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fasting dates back to ancient humans who often went hours or days between meals as obtaining food was difficult.
 The human body adapted to this style of eating, allowing extended periods to pass between food intake times.

 Intermittent fasting recreates this forced-fasting.
 When a person undertakes an intermittent fast for dietary proposes, it can be very effective for weight loss.
-In fact, according to one study, most people try intermittent fasting to help lose weight.
+In fact, according to one

 Other research backs up the claims that fasting can help a person lose weight.
 For example, a review of studies shows that many people who fast see a higher loss of visceral body fat and a similar to slightly less reduction in body weight compared with people who follow more traditional calorie reduction diets.